Switzerland Property Notebook

 The pattern that has emerged is one of generational displacement.
 Swiss-resident first-time buyers in the major employment centres now confront pricing that requires either inherited capital, dual high-income earner households at well above national-median incomes, or relocation to peripheral cantons.
 The Swiss Federal Office for Housing has documented the trajectory, and the political conversation around housing affordability has become increasingly central to federal and cantonal politics.

 The political response has been to reach for various supply-side and demand-management tools.
 Cantonal-level rent caps have been one direction; tighter foreign-buyer enforcement under the Lex Koller framework has been another.
-The 2024 cantonal proposals around new build rules and density allowances have reached partial implementation in Vaud and Geneva.
-None of the responses has fundamentally shifted the supply trajectory.
+The 2024 cantonal proposals around new build rules and density allowances have reached partial implementation in Vaud and Geneva, but none of the responses has fundamentally shifted the supply trajectory.

 The international buyer dimension

-The visible foreign-buyer activity in the Verbier, Gstaad, and St. Moritz markets has produced the most public discussion.
-The Lake Geneva premium addresses have remained more closely held, with foreign acquisition concentrated in the resident foreign-buyer cohort (those with C-permits or equivalent residence status).
-The Lake Zürich Goldcoast operates similarly.
+The visible foreign-buyer activity in the Verbier, Gstaad, and St Moritz markets has produced the most public discussion.
+The Lake Geneva premium addresses have remained more closely held, with foreign acquisition concentrated in the resident foreign-buyer cohort (those with C-permits or equivalent residence status), and the Lake Zürich Goldcoast operates similarly.

-The structural picture is one in which foreign demand is a marginal contributor at the alpine resorts and a more significant contributor at the Lake Geneva premium addresses, but the binding constraint everywhere is supply rather than the international buyer share per se.
-Removing the international buyer flow entirely wouldn't materially loosen the Swiss prime market for domestic buyers; the supply constraint is structural.
+The structural picture is one in which foreign demand is a marginal contributor at the alpine resorts and a more significant contributor at the Lake Geneva premium addresses.
+The binding constraint everywhere is supply rather than the international buyer share per se, so removing the international buyer flow entirely would not materially loosen the Swiss prime market for domestic buyers.
+The supply constraint is structural and Bloomberg's European housing coverage has tracked the same conclusion.

 Where the conversation is heading